tendermint/fundraising/x/fundraising/spec/03_state_transitions.md

 # State Transitions

-This document describes the state transaction operations for the fundraising module.
+This document describes the state transaction operations in the fundraising module.

-## Auctions

-When an auctioneer creates English auction, the following state transitions occur:

--
--
--

-When an auctioneer creates fixed price auction, the following state transitions occur:

--
--
--

-When an auctioneer cancels an auction, the following state transitions occur:

--

-## Bid

-When a bidder places their bid for the auction, the following state transitions occur:

--
+## Coin Reservation for Fundraising Module Message

+Transaction confirmation causes state transition on the [Bank](https://docs.cosmos.network/master/modules/bank/) module.
+Some messages on the fundraising module require coin reservation before confirmation.

+The coin reserve processes for each message type are:

+### MsgCreateFixedPriceAuction

+When `MsgCreateFixedPriceAuction` is confirmed,
+- `SellingCoin` of the auctioneer is reserved in `SellingReserveAddress`, and
+- the created auction status is set to `AuctionStatusStandBy`.

+### MsgCreateBatchAuction

+When `MsgCreateBatchAuction` is confirmed,
+- `SellingCoin` of the auctioneer is reserved in `SellingReserveAddress`, and
+- the created auction status is set to `AuctionStatusStandBy`.

+### MsgCancelAuction

+When `MsgCancelAuction` is confirmed for the auction in `AuctionStatusStandBy`,
+- `SellingCoin` reserved in `SellingReserveAddress` is refunded to the auctioneer, and
+- the auction status is changed from `AuctionStatusStandBy` to `AuctionStatusCancelled`.

+### MsgPlaceBid

+When `MsgPlaceBid` is confirmed, `PayingCoin` of the bidder is reserved in `PayingReserveAddress`.

+For a fixed price auction, when `MsgPlaceBid` is confirmed, `NumberWinningBidders` and `RemainingSellingCoin` are updated based on the message.

+### MsgModifyBid

+When `MsgModifyBid` is confirmed for an existing bid, the difference of `PayingCoin`  of the modifying bid and `PayingCoin`  of the existing bid is reserved in `PayingReserveAddress`.